icukovic/gingerbill.org-source/content/article/2020-01-25-a-reply-to-lets-stop-copying-c.md

 ## Conclusion

-A lot of C's mistakes are only mistakes in retrospective but C is still an extremely useful language to use, and I am still extremely productive in it.
+A lot of C's mistakes are only mistakes in retrospective, but C is still an extremely useful language to use, and I am still extremely productive in it.

 To quote Fred Brooks in his book _No Silver Bullet – Essence and Accident in Software Engineering_: